 Like most things gadget related, there are some things you want to make sure of before you get too deep into troubleshooting.

-- Make sure Bluetooth is turned on and Airplane Mode is turned off on your iOS device.
+- Make sure Bluetooth is turned on and Airplane Mode is turned off on your iPhone.
 You can check this quickly by sliding up the Control Center panel from the bottom edge of the screen and checking the buttons along the top.

 - Make sure the Bluetooth device you’re connecting to your phone (e.g. your Bluetooth headphones, fitness tracker, or whatever else) has enough battery charge and is turned on.